Migrating to Yarn 2

 Make changes to source code

 There are additional files that must be checked into git in order to use Yarn 2 on Heroku.
 Yarn subscribes to a “zero-download” philosophy.
-There will be additional costs associated with adding more files and directories to be check in, but this will create faster builds on Heroku.
+There will be additional download costs to checking into git more files and directories, but this will create faster builds on Heroku.

 yarn to set the yarn version on the source code.